 Finding a local pediatric dentist that takes Medicare Parts A or B should prove elusive even when the treatment is integral to a covered service.
 The two terms typically do not belong together in the same sentence.

 - Pedodontists specialize in treating kids up to age 21

 - Medicare rarely covers children and focuses on other groups

 - People with a disability who worked in the past

 - Patients with specific health disorders

 - Amyotrophic lateral sclerosis (ALS)

-In other words, pedodontists have no reason to accept Medicare assignment because their youthful patients do not have the coverage.
+In other words, pedodontists have no reason to accept Medicare assignment because their youthful patients lack coverage.
 Perhaps you made a common typo and meant Medicaid instead.

 Pediatric dentists taking Medicaid are far more common because this government-sponsored coverage for low-income families includes oral care for children in all fifty states.

-Senior citizens need to apply the lessons addresses above (Part A & B) and below (Part C – Advantage plans) when looking for nearby dentists taking Medicare for tooth implants.
+Senior citizens must apply the lessons addressed above (Part A & B) and below (Part C – Advantage plans) when looking for nearby dentists taking Medicare for tooth implants.